Single Traffic Offense Deferred Disposition and Driving Safety Course Eligibility and Procedures

-Persons charged with a single moving traffic offense (other than No Insurance or No Drivers License) and who are otherwise eligible, may request Deferred Disposition or Drivers Safety Course at the windows during regular court business hours.
+Persons charged with a single moving traffic offense (other than No Insurance or No Drivers License) and who are otherwise eligible, may request Deferred Disposition or Driving Safety Course at the windows during regular court business hours.
 You do not have to see the Judge.

 - have current auto liability insurance;